OrigamiDrag0n/MusicianFamilyTree/README.md

 * Then, the wonderful [NetworkX](https://networkx.github.io/documentation/stable/) module is used to create a graph object, and [MatPlotLib](https://matplotlib.org/) is used to create beautiful styling.

+## Software release

+The code has been compiled, and the current release can be found on [SourceForge](https://sourceforge.net/projects/musicalgalaxy).